AAverin/FiReKonf/readme.md

+# FYI: Only works with Kotlin 1.2.X
+# Due to updates in kotlinx.serialization, library needs an update to Kotlin 1.3.X

 # FiReKonf – Firebase Remote Config, best practices and Kotlin support

 Firebase Remote Config is very easy and straightforward to implement.